The Mortal Storm: Production

 Metro-Goldwyn-Mayer movie mogul Louis B. Mayer, was aware that Warner Bros. studio pictures had been banned in Germany after their release of the anti-Hitler Confessions of a Nazi Spy (1939).
 Mayer was loath to lose the lucrative German market.
 As such, MGM films were presented to the Nazi German consul for approval, and objectionable scenes were modified before the film’s release in Germany.

 Mountain snow scenes were filmed in Salt Lake City, Utah and Sun Valley, Idaho.

 The score by award-winning composer Bronislau Kaper and by Eugene Zador was credited to the pseudonym of Edward Kane.
 MGM paid $250 for the rights to the "Horst Wessel Song" for use in the 1938 film Three Comrades.
 However, with the World War II underway in 1940, the German publisher demanded script approval in return for usage of the song.
 MGM ignored the request, and had Zador simply arrange the "Horst Wessel Lied" with English lyrics by Earl Brent.
 The English version of the song was titled "Close Up The Ranks".

 The film concludes with an excerpt from the poem "The Gate of the Year," which King George VI made famous when he quoted it during his Christmas 1939 radio broadcast.

-The Mortal Storm was the last film in which Margaret Sullavan and James Stewart appeared together.
+The Mortal Storm was the last of five films in which Margaret Sullavan and James Stewart appeared together.
+The others were Next Time We Love (1936), The Shopworn Angel (1938), Land of Liberty (1939) and The Shop Around the Corner (1940).